kfemelue/dogs-and-poems/README.md

 ## Instructions for Local Deployment:

 ### Requirements

     Node Version 18.17.0 or Later
     A Web browser of your choice

 ### Dependencies

     Express
     EJS
     Docker

 1. Clone this repo to your machine.
 2. cd into the dogs-and-poems directory
-3. In the terminal, run the following commands in order
+3. There are three different ways to set up and start the application:

+    ### METHOD ONE

     - Install Node Version Manager in Environment
     ```
         nvm install 18.17.0 -g